gaphor/gaphor/docs/modeling_language.md

 But let's not get ahead of ourselves.
 What is the functionality a modeling language implementation can offer?

+Three functionalities are exposed by a [`ModelingLanguage` instance](#modeling-language):

 * A data model (elements) and diagram items
 * Diagram types
 * A toolbox definition

+Other functionalities can be extended by adding handlers to the respective generic functions:

 * [Connectors](#connectors), allow diagram items to connect
 * [Format/parse](#format-and-parse) model elements to and from a textual representation
 * [Copy/paste](#copy-and-paste) behavior when element copying is not trivial,